Mon 26 Nov 18

 Professor Jules Pretty has won a prestigious award for his latest book, which follows the landscapes of East Anglia through the seasons.

 The East Country: Almanac Tales of Valley and Shore won the Book of the Year title in the East Anglian Book Awards 2018.
-The book is written by Professor Jules Pretty, Professor of Environment and Society in our School of Biological Sciences.
+The book is written by Professor Jules Pretty, Professor of Environment and Society in our School of Life Sciences (formerly the School of Biological Sciences).

 Peggy Hughes, one of the judges and programme director at the Norwich-based National Centre for Writing, described The East Country as “meditative, poetic and spare, a compelling praise song for the natural world and a call to us to hold it dear.
 We were absorbed by it”.